FedeClaudi/Term.jl/docs/src/adv/introspection.md

 inspect(MyType)
 ```

+!!! warning
+    Ooooops.
+It looks like the layout is a bit funky when rendered in the docs!
+It will look fine when you use `Term` in your REPL.

 As you can see, with a `DataType` argument, `inspect` shows you the type's hierarchy for `MyType`, its docstring and where is defined as well as constructors for our custom type and methods that make use of `MyType` in their arguments.
 That's pretty much it, enjoy using `inspect`!